Agentopolis/kiosk/README.md

-# Agentopolis Chat: A2A-Enabled Assistant UI
+# Agentopolis Kiosk: A2A-Enabled Chat UI

 This project is an advanced chat application from Agentopolis, built upon the [assistant-ui](https://github.com/Yonom/assistant-ui) chat application.
 It has been enhanced to support the Agent-to-Agent (A2A) protocol, allowing users to register and interact with remote A2A-compliant AI agents.